-A type of liver cancer called fibrolamellar cancer is more likely to develop in people without liver disease, which means that surgery is often possible.
+A type of liver cancer called fibrolamellar cancer is more likely to develop in people without liver disease.
+This means that surgery is often possible for these people.

-Unfortunately there is a risk that the cancer could come back after a liver resection.
-There's no test that can guarantee that cancer cells haven't broken away from the tumour before it is removed.
-That's why this type of treatment is only used for small liver tumours - where there's less chance of spread.
+Unfortunately there is a risk the cancer could come back after a liver resection.
+Sometimes cancer cells have broken away from the tumour before it is removed.
+That’s why this type of surgery is only used for small liver cancers as they are less likely to have spread.

 A liver transplant

-A liver transplant is possible in some people with hepatocellular liver cancer (HCC).
+A liver transplant is possible in some people with hepatocellular liver cancer.
 You might be able to have a liver transplant if you have:

-- a single liver tumour no more than 5 cm across
+- a single tumour no more than 5cm across

-- a single tumour that is 5 to 7 cm across that has not grown (either with or without treatment) for at least 6 months
+- a single tumour that is 5 to 7cm across and has not grown for at least 6 months

 To have a liver transplant you need a donor liver that is a close match to yours.
 Unfortunately, you might have to wait a long time for a liver to become available and in this time the tumour might grow.
 Waiting for a liver transplant can be stressful for you and your family.
 Your doctor might consider other treatments in the meantime, such as ablation or chemoembolisation.